 Revision History

 Accreditation is unit-based; therefore, facilities must notify the ACR if a unit is added, replaced with a new one, or permanently withdrawn from service.
-In addition, because the image quality, QC, and personnel requirements are different for screen-film and FFDM, as well as FFDM and DBT, facilities using both screen-film and CR on the same mammography unit(s), or DBT units, must accredit (and test) each unit as 2 separate units.
+In addition, because the image quality, QC, and personnel requirements are different for screen-film, FFDM and DBT, facilities must accredit (and test) units in all modules the unit is capable of.

 Adding a New or Replacement Unit